periplume/notelos/README.md

 place:

 ```
-# notelos.install
+# notelos.installer
 ```

-The installer has a few options which `notelos.install -h` explains.
+The installer has a few options which `notelos.installer -h` explains.

-The installer will report on broader dependencies but will proceed without those external commands which the studio suite requires.
+The installer will report on broader dependencies but will proceed without those external commands which the whole suite of tools requires.